LawrenceDinh/OOPBookstore/README.md

 CS 151 Project Change Log [LD]

+1. Linked together the Sign Up and Login GUI with HashMap databases instantiated in Commerce.java.
+2. Finalized implementations for authenticating login and passwords for UserClass objects from the login page.
-1. Finished exception handling for signup and login GUI buttons
+3. Finished exception handling for signup and login GUI buttons

 TODO: